 The Gnostic Movement was just that, and it is well documented how this movement spread like wildfire, originated with Simon Magus, who made his headquarters at Rome, presumed to be the “Bishop of Rome”, was revered as a god, thus elevated his teachings above those of Christ & the Apostles, and passed down by oral tradition.
 And if any one missed the part where the popes have been revered as “God on Earth”, see Speaking Great Words and Blasphemy.

-Most people’s understanding of the Pagan Catholic Church only goes as far back as Constantine, who has been given all the credit for paganizing the Roman Church.
-It must be noted that a Pagan-Christian Universal (Catholic) Church already existed, and Constantine recognized the potential of such an institution to serve the state interest in fostering a more cohesive society.
+Most people’s understanding of the Paganized Catholic Church only goes as far back as Constantine, who has been given all the credit for paganizing the Roman Church.
+It must be noted that some degree of pagan elements within the Catholic Church already existed, and Constantine recognized the potential of such an institution to serve the state interest in fostering a more cohesive society.
 His decision to adopt the Catholic Church as the state religion was that of a shrewd statesman.

-It was not Constantine who made the Roman Church what it was; the Catholic brand of Pagan-Christianity was already firmly rooted by his time.
-Indeed, Constantine certainly gave the Church a big promotion, as it then had the power of the state to back its agendas.
-With that, the persecution of genuine Christians only escalated, except they were no longer called Christians, but “heretics; while the real Heretic Church was claiming to be the “True Christians”.
+It was not merely Constantine who made the Roman Church what it was; the pagan elements were already rooted beneath the surface by his time, and only needed the opportunity afforded by a state-church union to begin cropping out.
+Indeed, Constantine certainly gave the Church a big promotion, as it then had the power of the state to back its agendas, which paved the way for corruptions which would escalate to extreme abominations during the medieval times of Papal Rome.

 The persecutions of Imperial Rome paled in comparison to the persecutions of Papal Rome, which was enabled by not only religious power, but power of the state.
-Yes, Constantine empowered the Roman Church to become a political institution which paved the way for supreme power; and yes he did make his own paganizing contribution, but the Roman Church was already an amalgamation of Pagan-Christianity at its very origins with Simon Magus.
+Yes, Constantine empowered the Roman Church to become a political institution which paved the way for supreme power; and yes he did make his own paganizing contribution, but that gall of bitterness already had roots planted at its very origins with Simon Magus.

 The Supplanted Church of Rome

-Most so-called “Church History” has mainly focused upon the Catholic Church while ignoring the Remnant Church, or True Church, which has held to the actual teachings and examples of Christ & the Apostles.
-Yet, whether marginalized or simply explained away as “Heretics”, the obscured yet true New Testament Church has always been a rock-solid reality of history, and despite continual & extreme persecution, has endured through the centuries.
+Most so-called “Church History” has mainly focused upon the Catholic Church while ignoring the Remnant Church, who held to the actual teachings and examples of Christ & the Apostles.
+Yet, whether marginalized or simply explained away as “Heretics”, the obscured yet true New Testament Church has always been a rock-solid reality of history, and despite continual & extreme persecution, has endured throughout the centuries.